KatherineMichel/portfolio/regular-blog-posts/2023-recap.md

 ## DEFNA

-I served another year as a DEFNA Board Member.
+I served another year as a [DEFNA](https://www.defna.org/) Board Member.
 I challenged myself to do more "heavy lifting."

-During the first quarter, I helped oversee the DjangoCon US website design by publishing our CfP, working to secure a web design contractor, and taking part in website design meetings.
+During the first quarter, I helped oversee the [DjangoCon US](https://2023.djangocon.us/) website design by publishing our CfP, working to secure a web design contractor, and taking part in website design meetings.

-In May, I created a talk topic inspiration list that was widely shared among leaders in the Django community and undoubtedly contributed to the number of DjangoCon US talk proposals increasing from 158 the year before to 185.
+In May, I created a [DjangoCon US Talk Topics Inspiration List](https://github.com/KatherineMichel/portfolio/blob/master/conference-blog-posts/topic-ideas-djangocon-us-2023.md) that was widely shared among leaders in the Django community and undoubtedly contributed to the number of DjangoCon US talk proposals increasing from 158 the year before to 185.

 The list kickstarted a conversation that led to a talk by new Django Fellow Natalia Bidart: "[Inside Out: My Journey of Understanding Inclusion](https://www.youtube.com/watch?v=jYAeO37-420)."